tlh45342/mvn-hello-world/README.md

 ## STRUCTURE

-    ├── src                                  src
+    ├── src                           src sub
-    ├       ├─ main                          main sub
+    |   └─ main                       main sub
-    ├          ├─ java                       java sub
+    |      └─ java                    java sub
-    ├             ├─ com                     com sub
+    |         ├─ com                  com sub
-    ├             ├   ├─ tlh45342            tlh45342 sub.
+    |         |  ├─ tlh45342          tlh45342 sub.
 Note that tlh45342.com form the basis where code project is used at
-    ├             ├     └─ HelloWorld.java   The actual code.
+    |         ├  └─ HelloWorld.java   The actual code.
-    ├             └─ resources               Directory is blank - there are no resources, but structure is maintained.
+    |         └─ resources            Directory is blank - there are no resources, but structure is maintained.
     ├── README.md                     This file
     └── pom.xml                      "Project Object Model" this defines how mvn performs

 # quick-note: lifcycle command